jarvisteach/appJar/docs/mkdocs/docs/pythonImages.md

 Default image support in appJar assumes no extra libraries.
 That means it should only support `.GIF` and `.PPM` images.
 However, code is included to allow the use of `.PNG` and `.JPG` files. appJar will convert these to `.GIF` files, before loading.
 Converting image files is **SLOW**, so it's best to stick to `.GIF` files!
-`.PNG` files don't work in Python 2

 Getting the path for images right can be **TRICKY**
 It's therefore best to put images in the same folder as your Python code.
 Or, create an image folder and set it using the `.setImageLocation(location)` function.

 ###Add Images

 * `.addImage(title, file)`
     Adding an image is exactly the same as adding any other widget.
     Simply give the image a title, and pass the filename.
     appJar will confirm the file is valid, and will also check the file contains the type specified.
     If an animated `.GIF` is found, then it will be animated within the GUI.

 * `.setImageLocation(location)`
     Set a folder for image files.